-As the world population continues to increase so does the need for social sustainability.
-As a subsidiary of AB Sugar network of business across the globe, Germains strives to be in alliance with AB Sugar’s Social Sustainability Values.
-Global Mind, Local Champions is framed within three pillars of sustainability: economic, social and environmental.
-Each of AB Sugar businesses across the world has a role to play in delivering on the ground.
+As the world population continues to increase, so does the need for social sustainability.
+As a subsidiary of the AB Sugar network of businesses across the globe, Germains strives to be in alliance with AB Sugar’s Social Sustainability Values.
+Global Mind, Local Champions is framed within three pillars of sustainability: economic, social, and environmental.
+Each of the AB Sugar businesses across the world has a role to play in delivering on the ground.

-Seed Programs International (SPI) is a non-profit, tax exempt, non-governmental humanitarian organization.
-SPI works thorough other humanitarian organizations, church groups, service clubs and individual donors, to provide quality seed to impoverished communities in developing countries enabling them to grow some of their own food.
-In addition to seed, SPI provides critical seed expertise and experience operating seed based self-help programs.
+Seed Programs International (SPI) is a non-profit, tax-exempt, non-governmental humanitarian organization.
+SPI works through other humanitarian organizations, church groups, service clubs, and individual donors to provide quality seed to impoverished communities in developing countries, enabling them to grow some of their own food.
+In addition to seed, SPI provides critical seed expertise and experience operating seed-based self-help programs.

 Brambles Animal Sanctuary

 Brambles Animal Sanctuary is a small animal sanctuary local to King’s Lynn.
-They take in unwanted and abandon pets of many types, including Cats, Dogs and Horses, attempting to re-home if possible.
-They don’t receive government funding and rely on personal funds and donations.
+They take in unwanted and abandoned pets of many types, including cats, dogs, and horses, attempting to re-home them if possible.
+They receive no government funding and rely on personal funds and donations.
 There are no paid workers, so any help is highly valued.

-The Norfolk Hospice: Tapping House offer care, support and advice to patients, their carers and families through all stages of a life-shortening illness.
+The Norfolk Hospice: Tapping House offer care, support, and advice to patients, their caregivers, and families through all stages of a life-shortening illness.
 The Hospice is run by a team of full-time and part-time staff, alongside over 300 volunteers.

 Tommy’s is the largest charity funding research into the causes of pregnancy complications.
 They fund four research centers in the UK that can provide specialist care for women that are at high risk.
 (Courtesy of Tommys.org)

 The British Heart Foundation’s mission is to win the fight against cardiovascular disease.
-The BHF have been fighting heart disease for over 50 years and their work has been central to discoveries of vital treatment in the UK.
+The BHF has been fighting heart disease for over 50 years, and this work has been central to discoveries of vital treatment in the UK.
 (Courtesy of the bhf.org.uk)

 Sow to Grow

-Sow to Grow is a plant science experience, which opened in spring 2018 in Enkhuizen, NL.
-The experience allows visitors to interact with plant breeding related activities, demonstrating the importance of plant breeding for our futures!
+Sow to Grow is a plant science experience that opened in spring 2018 in Enkhuizen, NL.
+The experience allows visitors to interact with plant breeding-related activities, demonstrating the importance of plant breeding for our futures.

-In addition to research and education, Center for Farmworker Families engages in promotion the educational advancement of farm workers and their family members working in agriculture, as well as family members who are living on their farms of origin in the west central Mexico countryside.
-Supports projects in both Mexico and California designed to sustainably promote financial and nutritional well-being and independence.
-Examines the federal and state legal structures that govern the lives and well-being of farmworkers and promotes the changes necessary for improved livelihood and well-being.
+In addition to research and education, the Center for Farmworker Families promotes the educational advancement of farmworkers and their family members working in agriculture, as well as family members who are living on their farms of origin in the west-central Mexico countryside.
+CFF supports projects in both Mexico and California designed to sustainably promote financial and nutritional well-being and independence, examines the federal and state legal structures that govern the lives and well-being of farmworkers, and promotes the changes necessary for improved livelihood and well-being.

 For 106 years, the California Rodeo Salinas continues to be one of Salinas Valley’s favorite community events.
 The annual event raises $200,000 to $300,000 a year for local non-profits that support the community.
 This event not only has a huge economic impact on local businesses, but also benefits local non-profit organizations each year by donating money back to them, and gives the community a sense of pride.